Paint Finishes: How and When to Use Them

 While flat paint better hides much of the imperfections in the painted surface, you would likely see marks from every person or thing that touched it.

 My sister’s new house was painted all in matte paint (not by her choice) and you could see every splash of water, every time the kids touched the wall or the dog rubbed up against it…it looked terrible.
 And while she could repaint back over it, she would’ve had to paint every week to keep it from looking like a mess.
+When I think of the things my kids touch in any given day…what’s on their hands at any given time…then think of them touching flat/matte painted walls, I cringe real hard.

 So, while flat and matte paint can look luxe and there are some other benefits I mentioned above, I do not recommend it for bathrooms, kitchens, or in homes with kids and pets.
 That’s just me….